-As robustness checks, we considered the following model specifications in which: i) we include the interest rate only on debt obligations with a maturity shorter than one yea; ii) we use the gross yield on debt obligations with a maturity longer than three years; iii) the specification of the VAR includes a quadratic trend instead of a linear one; iv) we include government investment in our definition of government consumption; v) net revenues come first when identifying the shocks (in the benchmark model, government consumption is ordered first); vi) the reduced-form residuals of fiscal variables depend explicitly on the level of government debt; and vii) the average financial duration is set equal to two years instead of its end-of-sample value (five years).
+Compared with a five-variable model that excludes both public debt and foreign demand, adding public debt determines a stronger (twice larger on average in the first two years) and longer lasting response of private GDP to a consumption shock (left panel).
+These results give support to the argument of Favero and Giavazzi (2007) that omitting debt in the model can result in biased estimates of the effects on GDP of fiscal shocks.
+The authors stressed the need to take into account the reactions of fiscal variables to changes in debt.
+In our case, these reactions would dampen the effects on output.
+On the contrary, we find a larger effect on private GDP, which comes from years; iii) the specification of the VAR includes a quadratic trend instead of a linear one; iv) we include government investment in our definition of government consumption; v) net revenues come first when identifying the shocks (in the benchmark model, government consumption is ordered first); vi) the reduced-form residuals of fiscal variables depend explicitly on the level of government debt; and vii) the average financial duration is set equal to two years instead of its end-of-sample value (five years).
 We do not report these robustness checks, as estimates stay almost unchanged with respect to the benchmark specification.
-The results obtained with these alternative specifications confirm the hump-shaped pattern of private GDP and, apart from the "quadratic trend" specification, the lower impact on private GDP largely reflects the shorter persistence of the expenditure shock.
+The results obtained with these alternative specifications confirm the hump-shaped pattern of private GDP and, apart from the "quadratic trend" specification for the quarters 6-10, they are well within the upper (95th percentile) and lower (5th percentile) bands of the GDP response in the benchmark specification.
+In the case of the "quadratic trend" specification, the lower impact on private GDP largely reflects the shorter persistence of the expenditure shock.
 The cumulative multiplier is very close to that for the benchmark specification.

-10 The results for inflation and interest rates are also robust across the alternative specifications described in the previous footnote.
+The results for inflation and interest rates are also robust across the alternative specifications described in the previous footnote.